Palau: Oceania Odyssey (trip)

 This morning after breakfast our guide meets us in the lobby of the hotel for an orientation to the week’s activities.
 We begin with a gentle day of cultural touring on the volcanic island of Babeldoab, with its jungle-draped hills and evocative WWII archeology.
 We drive to a number of wonderful sites, walk to a spectacular waterfall, and stop in an ancient village to see a traditional bai, or men’s meeting house.

-Each village traditionally had a men's meeting house, built on top of a raised stone platform.
-Each house is constructed from giant timbers, reinforced with coconut fiber ropes, and assembled without nails in a timber frame design.
-The roofs are made by weaving mangrove palm fronds together.
-The bais are elaborately painted and decorated with carvings of traditional legends.
 There are two types of bais.
-The first is the Bai ra Rubak (or old men's bai) where traditionally no women were allowed.
+The first is the Bai ra Rubak (or old men’s bai) where traditionally no women were allowed.
 These were used exclusively for the meetings and customs of the older men of the village.
 The Bai ra Cheldebechel (or clubhouse bai) was used for younger men and was the place where the older men would teach the younger generation the legends of the village and fishing lore.
 Women were allowed to visit the Bai ra Cheldebechel.
-Only four traditional men’s houses remain in Palau and they offer us a unique look at traditional Palauan culture.
+Only four traditional men’s houses remain in Palau and they offer us a unique look at authentic Palauan culture.

 Palau Pacific Resort, Koror